MorandR/LampProject/lamp-clapper/README.md

 NO (Normally Open terminal) – allows circuit to come through automatically unless a signal is sent to close the circuit. <br/>
 VCC (Voltage Common Collector) – the higher voltage with respect to GND (ground). <br/>

+### Conclusion and Discoveries

+While trying to tune the sound sensor to pick up certain levels, the range seen was 33dB - 1023dB.
+This must've been a very sensitive sensor, but was still able to get the job done.
+Also, being that the sound sensor can only receive sound measured in dB, we would have to look into other supplies that would allow us to use and pick up certain frequencies to activate the light or maybe another project! <br/>
+To capture the claps, I've used a variable to measure the time difference and activate the relay switch if the difference is within a fixed range.

 ### References

 Plug labels - https://www.boulderufixitclinic.org/lamp-repair <br/>
 Knowledge - https://randomnerdtutorials.com/guide-for-relay-module-with-arduino/